The Marine Corps demolition specialist was worried — about America, and about the civil war he feared would follow the presidential election.

 Both Krasovec and Glosser pleaded guilty to theft of military property.
 Each was sentenced to less than two years of confinement in military prison, and both were knocked down in rank.
 Krasovec was booted from the service with a bad conduct discharge; Glosser is appealing his case.

-Glosser’s wife told the AP that he would not comment.
+Glosser’s wife told the AP he would not comment.
 Under questioning from authorities, he insisted he never planned to wreak havoc and said he had no ties to a militia.

 “At no time did I ever intend or even think about selling, giving, or even showing anyone” the explosives, he wrote.
 “I also have never had any intent to harm anyone.”